catseye/Castile/README.markdown

     | }
     ? type mismatch

-Note that the above was the motivation for `do`.
-If non-void exprs could be used anywhere, that would just throw away the function value `print` (b/c semicolons are optional) and return 'hi'.
-Observe:
+Note that the above was the motivation for requiring statements to have void type; if non-void exprs could be used anywhere, that would just throw away the function value `print` (b/c semicolons are optional) and return 'hi'.

-    | fun main() {
-    |   do print "hi"
-    | }
-    = 'hi'

 ### Struct Types ###